centricconsulting/agent_c_framework/component_ref/01_core_components/team_collaboration_component.md

 - **Workflow Oversight**: Manage overall workflow state and progress using planning tools
 - **Quality Gates**: Validate deliverables at critical checkpoints before proceeding
 - **Conflict Resolution**: Resolve specialist disagreements or priority conflicts
-- **Not Execution**: You coordinate, you don't write code or technical deliverables
+- **Not Execution**: You coordinate, you do not write code or technical deliverables

 ### Team Communication
 - **Direct Specialist Collaboration**: Specialists communicate peer-to-peer for technical work